Kamay Botany Bay National Park: Arrival of Lapérouse

-At the same time, Botany Bay was visited by the French expedition under the command of Jean-Francois Galaup de Lapérouse, whose frigates La Boussole and Astrolabe anchored near Frenchman's Beach on 24 January 1788.
+At the same time, Botany Bay was visited by the French expedition under the command of Jean-Francois Galaup de Lapérouse, whose frigates Boussole and Astrolabe anchored near Frenchman's Beach on 24 January 1788.
 Captain Hunter of the First Fleet established contact with the French in the absence of Governor Phillip.

 The French ships had sailed from Samoa, where they had been involved in a battle with the Samoans.
 Numerous people on both sides were killed and injured.
 One of those injured in the event was the expedition's priest and naturalist, Père Receveur.
 Receveur died at La Perouse on 17 February 1788 and was the first French person to be buried on the mainland.
 He was interred in a headland grave marked with a common headstone.
 In 1829, a tomb was erected over the site of his grave.

 The French spent six weeks at La Perouse, during which time they repaired damage done during the Samoan battle.
 An observatory was established on the northern headland for the use of Joseph Lepaute Dagelet, whose observations and scientific experiments are among the first European scientific endeavours in Australia.
 Dagelet undertook calculations on map positions of Botany Bay and carried out astronomical observations which he later shared with Englishman William Dawes.

 The departure of Phillip and then Lapérouse from Botany Bay marked a period of time where, at least on the southern shores of the bay, Aboriginal people did not come into much contact with Europeans.
 The Kurnell headland was a remote spot and was not subject to a land grant until 1815.
 On the northern shores of the bay, the La Perouse peninsula remained relatively unsettled until the 1860s and 1880s, when a pioneering fishing community worked the waters at Botany Bay and lived in La Perouse.

 While their land was not immediately settled by Europeans, white colonisation had a profound impact on the people of the area, the most significant being the spread of disease such as smallpox.
 There are caves at Little Bay just north of the northern section of the Botany Bay National Park and also a cave on Cape Solander in the southern section of the park in which it is believed that skeletal remains from these outbreaks were found, though this has not been confirmed.